sarthak20574/ML-Prediction-System-for-Salary-of-a-Graduate/README.md

 # ML-Prediction-System-for-Salary-of-a-Graduate

-A Machine Learning Model to predict if a graduate will get "high salary" or not.
+A Machine Learning Model to predict if a graduate will get paid well or not

-🤖                                                                                                                                                                    💻
+🤖